Ideamaxwu/JAT/README.md

 # This is just a readme.
-## This is used for Angular practice before BAD web clinet.
+## This is used for Angular practice before developing BAD web clinet.